 Near the end November of 2102 I started working for Nordstrom, in Seattle, as a SEO Project Manager.
 I worked with a small team collaborating on sitewide SEO strategies and development ideas.
 We also evangelized the importance of SEO company-wide and spread best practices.
 I was instrumental in developing ideas to improve overall SEO site performance.
 I created and maintained project specifications and worked closely with our development partners.
 Divisionally I was responsible for Shoes and Cosmetics which held the top 2 spots for the highest SEO growth by division for 2013.

 In April of 2015 I was offered a position of E-Commerce manager for Cellars Wine Club.
 I was excited about the position as it would allow me to bring together all my knowledge and experience to maintain, update, and market an e-commerce website.
 The site had not been managed for several months.
 The affiliate channel was the only marketing.
 I would have a list of 25,000 email names to work with.
 The website also had a Google link penalty.
 I quickly got to work clearing up website issues, adding new content, implementing redirects, and learning the ins-and-outs of WooCommerce for WordPress.
 I optimized the site for SEO, set up paid search campaigns, and started a weekly email marketing program.
 I was successful in getting the Google penalty removed.
 I built a website for a sister company, www.SumerianBrewingCo.com and started work on a new version of the wine club site built with AbleCommerce.
-Though sales rose dramatically, the underlying financial foundation was not stable and I was let go in August of 2015.
+Though sales rose dramatically, I was let go in August of 2015.

 I design, develop, and maintain websites for artisans and small-businesses owned by friends and family.
 I also make etchings.